Ghana Energy Information

 Renewable in % Electricity Production

 The new Renewable Energy Masterplan (2019) aims at increasing the penetration of wind and solar in the power mix from 45 MW in 2015 to 1.4 GW in 2030.
 In 2019, the target of 10% of renewables in the power mix included in the Renewable Energy Act (2011) was postponed by 10 years to 2030.

 Interactive Chart Ghana Share of Renewables in Electricity Production (incl hydro)

 CO2 Fuel Combustion/CO2 Emissions

-CO2 emissions from energy combustion are increasing rapidly; they have more than tripled since 2004 from 5.9 MtCO2 to 19.9 MtCO2 in 2020.
+CO2 emissions from energy combustion are increasing rapidly; they have almost quadrupled since 2004 from 5.9 MtCO2 to 20.7 MtCO2 in 2021.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)